 The book has been written by a theatre artist who has scripted the dialogues between a teacher and her two students – a girl and a boy.
 It has been approved by expert gynecologists and is written in simple Hindi that can be understood even by a 7-year-old.

 Madhavi explained, “Puberty brings some major changes in a child’s life like hair growth around private parts, periods in teen girls, emerging of breasts, and hormonal imbalance resulting in mood swings.
 In most cases, parents are hesitant to address these issues and hence, fail to explain the reason behind the sudden bodily changes.
 That’s where our book comes handy.”

 The cartoon strips in the book show tiny kids asking curious questions like why their other friends have grown taller than them, how is the period blood formed and what is its purpose, how to bear babies in their little bellies, etc.

 Take a look at one of these adorable informative strips:

-ThatMate’s Growing Up will be available on Amazon from January 15, 2018.
+ThatMate’s Growing Up is available on Amazon.